Why Do You Need A Resilience Trainer?

 3. Referees are able to see the wood for the trees.

 A big challenge for a referee is that you can get caught up in the everyday emotional rollercoaster ride that we experience and lose perspective.
 Someone neutral, removed from the emotion of the situation, like myself a resilience trainer, or other referees can assist you to look beyond it.
 They will help you to recognise the reality of different situations that you have or are experiencing and the ideal future mental state to get into to help you.

 4. Referees can regain their passion and sense of identity

-Statistics tell us that the FA has 31,735 affiliated officials and lost 6,700 last season which is one in five of all of the FA’s referees.
-Over the past 10 seasons the FA has lost on average 7,000 referees per season.
+Statistics tell us that The FA has 27,451 affiliated officials, of which 1,718 are female and 9.5% are BAME.
+6,700 referees were lost to the game last season which is one in five of all of the FA’s referees.
 Therefore ensuring that referees understand what they enjoy about being a referee is important.
 Also, helping referees, appreciate what fires them up and what motivates them is part of a resilience trainers role.
 By aligning referee’s properly with their goals can help them re-ignite their passion and reinforce a sense of identity.
 They come to better understand, who they are, what they stand for and why they referee.
 As a result, this is a great way to boost your self-esteem and approach refereeing with a positive mental attitude.

 5. Improve a referees mental health

 In improving a referees mental health it is important to pay attention to ensuring your mind and body are aligned so that they can work efficiently.
 A resilience trainer will help referees develop great daily habits and routines around their busy lifestyles.
 Changes to parts of your life such as sleep, diet, exercise whilst learning how to recognise when they are out of sync and improve how they manage those daily stressors.
 The impact on their refereeing is that it can improve tenfold when they have great habits & routines in those areas of their lifestyles.